Omer1BC/leetcode/README.md

-A directory of my leetcode submissions for the January and Feburary context.
+A directory of my leetcode submissions for the January and Feburary contest.